xomicloud/javascript/README.md

 touch variables.env
 ```

 ...and copy the Xomi client's environment variables into it.
+Your client can be found in the [clients](https://account.xomi.cloud/clients) section in your Xomi account.
+Click on the client name and they will appear in a table near the foot of page.

 You should also add an environment variable for the port that matches the port number chosen for the host and redirect URI: